jm96441n/Dependency-Injection-in-Ruby/README.md

 ## Changes in this Branch

 Good news!
 Now we're finally using dependency injection.
-Rather than have the `Car` class initialize an `Engine`, we're now passing in (or injecting) the engine dependency, through the initializer for a car.
-This allows for the `Car` class to rely on it's engine, without having to know too much about the implementation details of an engine.
+Rather than have the `Vehicle` class initialize an `Engine`, we're now passing in (or injecting) the engine dependency, through the initializer for a vehicle.
+This allows for the `Vehicle` class to rely on it's engine, without having to know too much about the implementation details of an engine.

 In addition, this will allow greater flexibility, extensibility, and reusability moving forward.
-If we want different types of engines we can pass them to the instance of `Car` that we're initializing, while if we want to reuse a particular type of engine, we only need to create one instance of it.
+If we want different types of engines we can pass them to the instance of `Vehicle` that we're initializing, while if we want to reuse a particular type of engine, we only need to create one instance of it.
 We can see the added reusability in this branch, in that both the `blue_prius` and `orange_prius` use the same type of engine, but we only need to create one instance of it.
-The next (and final) branch, `subclass_engine`, will explore the added extensiblity and flexbility that dependency injection afford us.
+The next branch, `subclass_engine`, will explore the added extensiblity and flexbility that dependency injection afford us.

 As always, see this in action in our `runner.rb` file and can be run by running `ruby runner.rb` in the command line